-- inflationary, deflationary, and other impacts on raw materials and other costs, including the availability and pricing of steel scrap and rod, chemicals, semiconductors, and the adverse impact of an inadequate labor force, wage rates, and energy costs; - our ability to pass along raw material cost increases through increased selling prices; - price and product competition from foreign (particularly Asian and European) and domestic competitors; - · our ability to maintain profit margins if our customers change the quantity and mix of our components in their finished goods; - · our ability to access the commercial paper market; - · adverse changes in political risk and U.S. or foreign laws, regulations, or legal systems (including tax law changes and trade costs); - cash generation or debt availability sufficient to pay the dividend; - · our ability to realize deferred tax assets on our balance sheet and challenges to our tax positions pursuant to ongoing audits; - · cash repatriation from foreign accounts; - · tariffs imposed by the U.S. government that result in increased costs of imported raw materials and products that we purchase; - · the disruption of the semiconductor industry and our global operations generally from conflict between China and Taiwan; - our ability to maintain the proper functioning of our internal business processes and information systems through technology failures or otherwise; - adverse impact from cybersecurity incidents on the Company's business operations, financial results, supplier or customer relationships, remediation costs, cybersecurity protection costs, legal costs, insurance premiums, competitiveness, and reputation; - the loss of business with one or more of our significant customers; - our ability to comply with environmental, social, and governance responsibilities; - litigation risks related to various contingencies including antitrust, intellectual property, contract disputes, product liability and warranty, taxation, climate change, environmental, and workers' compensation expense; - our borrowing costs and access to liquidity resulting from credit rating changes; - business disruptions to our steel rod mill, including but not limited to, a lack of adequate supply of steel scrap, severe weather impacts, natural disasters, fire and flooding: - risks related to operating in foreign countries, including, without limitation, credit risks, ability to enforce intellectual property rights, currency exchange rate fluctuations, industry labor strikes, increased customs and shipping rates, asset seizure or changed business licensing or land use requirements which restrict operations, and inconsistent interpretation and enforcement of foreign laws; - the effectiveness and enforcement of antidumping and countervailing duties on the import of innersprings, steel wire rod, and finished mattresses; - · restructuring and related costs; - export controls regarding the ability of U.S. companies to export semiconductor chips and equipment to China; and - our ability to comply with privacy and data protection regulations.
+- increases or decreases in our capital needs, which may vary depending on acquisition or divestiture activity; - inflationary, deflationary, and other impacts on raw materials and other costs, including the availability and pricing of steel scrap and rod, chemicals, semiconductors, and the adverse impact of an inadequate labor force, wage rates, and energy costs; - our ability to pass along raw material cost increases through increased selling prices; - price and product competition from foreign (particularly Asian and European) and domestic competitors; - our ability to maintain profit margins if our customers change the quantity and mix of our components in their finished goods; - our ability to access the commercial paper market; - adverse changes in political risk and U.S. or foreign laws, regulations, or legal systems (including tax law changes and trade costs); - cash generation or debt availability sufficient to pay the dividend; - our ability to realize deferred tax assets on our balance sheet and challenges to our tax positions pursuant to ongoing audits; - cash repatriation from foreign accounts; - tariffs imposed by the U.S. government that result in increased costs of imported raw materials and products that we purchase; - the disruption of the semiconductor industry and our global operations generally from conflict between China and Taiwan; - our ability to maintain the proper functioning of our internal business processes and information systems through technology failures or otherwise; adverse impact from cybersecurity incidents on our business operations, financial results, supplier or customer relationships, remediation costs, cybersecurity protection costs, legal costs, insurance premiums, competitiveness, and reputation; - the loss of business with one or more of our significant customers; - our ability to comply with environmental, social, and governance responsibilities; - litigation risks related to various contingencies including antitrust, intellectual property, contract disputes, product liability and warranty, taxation, climate change, environmental, and workers' compensation expense; - our borrowing costs and access to liquidity resulting from credit rating changes; - business disruptions to our steel rod mill, including but not limited to, a lack of adequate supply of steel scrap, severe weather impacts, natural disasters, fire and flooding; - risks related to operating in foreign countries, including, without limitation, credit risks, ability to enforce intellectual property rights, currency exchange rate fluctuations, taxation, industry labor strikes, increased customs and shipping rates, asset seizure or changed business licensing or land use requirements which restrict operations, and inconsistent interpretation and enforcement of foreign laws; - the effectiveness and enforcement of antidumping and countervailing duties on the import of innersprings, steel wire rod, and finished mattresses; - restructuring and related costs; - export controls regarding the ability of U.S. companies to export semiconductor chips and equipment to China; - our ability to comply with privacy and data protection regulations; and - the timing and amount of share repurchases.

-PART I. FINANCIAL INFORMATION
+PART I - FINANCIAL INFORMATION